 - Chest tubes.
 These tubes drain the chest cavity of fluid and blood (which is temporary and normal) after surgery.

-You will stay in the hospital for at least 3 to 8 days after the surgery.
+You will stay in the hospital for at least a few days after the surgery.
 You will feel tired and sore for the first few weeks.
 Your chest, shoulders, and upper back may ache.
-You may have some swelling or pain in the area where the healthy vein was taken.
 These symptoms usually get better in 4 to 6 weeks.
 It may take 1 to 2 months before your energy level is back to normal.
+You may have some swelling or pain in the area where the healthy blood vessel was taken.

 You will probably be able to do many of your usual activities after 4 to 6 weeks.
-But for 2 to 3 months you will not be able to lift heavy objects or do activities that strain your chest or upper arm muscles.
+But for at least 6 weeks, you'll avoid lifting heavy objects and doing activities that strain your chest or upper arm muscles.

-After surgery, you will still need to make changes in your lifestyle.
-This lowers your risk of a heart attack or stroke.
-To help the bypass last as long as possible:
+After surgery, have a heart-healthy lifestyle.
+This lifestyle can help lower your risk of a heart attack or stroke.
+It also can help the bypass last as long as possible.
+To have a heart-healthy lifestyle:

 - Do not smoke.